What does a Cat Flea Look Like

 Although you will not see pupae easily you will see flea dirt.
 What does flea dirt look like?

 Flea dirt makes a rich food source for flea larva.
 It can be found on the animal or in the bedding.
 It looks like little black dots.
 Sometimes the flea dirt will be elongated and curved.

 An easy way of figuring out if it is flea dirt is to place the animal on a white surface such as paper or a white cloth, and ruffle the fur.
 If there is dirt it will fall on the white surface.
-If you wet these specs and they turn reddish brown then it's flea dirt, it will go reddish brown because of the blood content.
+If you wet these specs using a damp paper towel, and the speck turns reddish brown then it's flea dirt, it will go reddish brown because of the blood content.
 If you wash a dog or a cat that has a lot of fleas, the water will turn red-brown from the flea dirt.

 Finding flea dirt is probably the easiest way of being sure your cat has fleas.

 If your cat goes outside or is exposed to animals that do and you are not treating them, there are almost certainly fleas around.

 Freezing does not kill fleas.
 I once put a flea I found on one of my cats, late at night, in the freezer.
 I wanted to photograph it and I did not want it to dry out.
 I absolutely expected the flea to freeze and die a relatively painless death.
 When I put it under the microscope it gradually started moving and eventually was able to jump.
 Sadly for the flea, it got squished.